scidam/mpseudo/README.md

 Note, if `mpmath` module is not installed, pseudospectrum of the matrix will be computed with standard (double, 15-digits) precision, which is not sufficient for this case.

-Intresting, but [Eigtool](http://www.cs.ox.ac.uk/pseudospectra/eigtool/) or [PseudoPy](https://github.com/andrenarchy/pseudopy) tools (along with `scipy eigvals` function) applied to the matrix A in the example above lead to inaccurate results (due to insufficient (double) precision):
+Interesting, but [Eigtool](http://www.cs.ox.ac.uk/pseudospectra/eigtool/) or [PseudoPy](https://github.com/andrenarchy/pseudopy) tools (along with `scipy eigvals` function) applied to the matrix A in the example above lead to inaccurate results (due to insufficient (double) precision):

 ![Pseudospectrum of gallery(5) MatLab matrix plotted via PseudoPy](inacpseudo.png)